fkh/nomic/rules.md

 ##### 301.
 The current list of players (found at https://github.com/fkh/nomic/blob/master/players) is integrated into the rules along with this text as Rule 301, and may only be amended (including additions, deletions, and/or other alterations) through an amendment to this rule.

+##### 302.
+Every player is an eligible voter.
+Every eligible voter must participate in every vote on rule-changes.